 Marathon Best Graphic Settings

-Graphic settings are where most of the performance gains, or losses, happen.
-In this table, we cover the key visual options like shadows, lighting, and detail distance to help you find the perfect balance between visuals and smooth gameplay.
+Graphic settings are where most of the performance gains or losses occur.
+In this table, we cover key visual options such as shadows, lighting, and detail distance to help you find the perfect balance between visuals and smooth gameplay.

 | Setting | Value | Description |